Mount Silverheels

 Mount Silverheels is a high and prominent mountain summit in the Front Range of the Rocky Mountains of North America.
 The 13829 ft thirteener is located in Pike National Forest, 7.9 km northeast (bearing 41°) of the Town of Alma in Park County, Colorado, United States.

 Mount Silverheels is just east of two fourteeners: Mount Bross and Mount Lincoln.

+Climate

+According to the Köppen climate classification system, the mountain is located in an alpine subarctic climate zone with cold, snowy winters, and cool to warm summers.
+Due to its altitude, it receives precipitation all year, as snow in winter, and as thunderstorms in summer, with a dry period in late spring.